-Here are the facts: there are nine breast mentions in The Flight of the Silvers, most of them centered around Hannah.
+Okay, before I get to the mea culpa, here are the facts: there are nine breast mentions in The Flight of the Silvers, most of them centered around Hannah.
 In virtually each one, the context is either A) someone giving her unwanted attention or B) someone misjudging her based on appearance.
-None of my critics have called out any passages in which I fetishize or idealize Hannah’s breasts, because those passages don’t exist.
-Regardless, it seems the mere mention of her breasts sends a small number of individuals into a frothing rage.
+It was designed to say more about the people around Hannah than Hannah herself.
+It was most definitely not my intention to idealize or fetishize her body type, and I still don’t think I did.

 I don’t like the way you wrote your female characters in general, especially the sisters.
 When they’re not crying, they’re arguing.
 And when they’re not arguing, they’re obsessing over men.

 There are literally hundreds of pages of counterevidence to that claim, but enough readers have complained about the issue that it’s worth talking about.

 It should be obvious to anyone who read the book that the Silvers spend most of the story in a very bad headspace.
 They lost their world, their families, their sense of reality.
 They’re barely holding themselves together and they don’t always handle it well.
 Zack’s an emotional coward who hides behind his caustic wit.
 David is prickly and withdrawn, and occasionally borders on sociopathy.
 Theo steals away in the middle of the night with half his friends’ money so he can drink himself to death.